 ECE Server User Responsibilities: it is the responsibility of the account holder to log in every 4 months and keep the account updated.
 Accounts identified as stale will be locked.
 Stale accounts are defined as an account with no logins for at least two years.
 Account access can be reinstated by contacting the Helpdesk.
 Stale accounts will remain stale for 3 years before they are removed from the server and files archived.
 The storage is for your own personal use, though all websites are encouraged to use the provided template and provide a standard set of information.
 Accounts must abide by all local, state, and federal laws, as well as the University Honor Code.
 Accounts found to be violating this policy will be removed from the server immediately, and the user will lose privileges.
 Temporary Accounts may be provided, those will expire and be archived after one year unless a request for extension is made.

-All ECE students are strongly encouraged to create and maintain a website to log academic efforts during the course of their time at Rice.
+All ECE students are strongly encouraged to create and maintain a website to log academic efforts during their time at Rice.
 If you do not already have a site and wish to create one, many resources are available to you.
 Two main OIT provided web publishing options are available for your use via your NetID from campus services, OwlNet, and blogs.
 Please recall that any service using NetID for login will no longer work shortly after graduation.

 The 'OwlNet' method involves simply saving plain HTML files to your storage.rice.edu space in a public_html folder.